apecloud/kubeblocks/docs/user_docs/fault_injection/pod-faults.md

 ### Field description

-This table describes the fileds in the YAML file.
+This table describes the fields in the YAML file.

 | Parameter | Type  | Description | Default value | Required | Example |
 | :---      | :---  | :---        | :---          | :---     | :---    |